Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 You should receive a decision on the application within 10 – 45 days from the date of applying, but it could take longer.
 Remember, this is a hard Residence Visa to obtain, so there is a high chance that your application will be denied.
 Do not make any plans to reside in Spain unless you are approved.

-The Golden Visa is for those who have made a significant financial investment into the Spanish economy in either property, shares in at least one Spanish company, or into Spanish sovereign debt.
+Spain Golden Visa is for those who have made a significant financial investment into the Spanish economy in either property (only available for existing applicants), shares in at least one Spanish company, or into Spanish sovereign debt.

-The Golden Visa is often a suitable option for those who have the means to purchase high value property and wish to retire in Spain.
+The Golden Visa was often a suitable option for those who have the means to purchase high value property and wish to retire in Spain.
+Now, the Spanish authorities have begun the process of ending the Golden Visa for property ownership.

 We have a dedicated team of immigration lawyers that can help you with any queries on how to obtain the Golden Residence Visa.
 Contact us online or by phone today on (+44) 333 414 9244.